dwyl/learn-dart/README.md

 `Dart` lets you build Apps for _any_ platform with a native interface/experience and performance.
-If you want to build _Native_ Mobile Apps that run at
+If you want to build cross-platform _Native_ Mobile Apps that don't waste memory and drain the devices battery, use `Dart` and `Flutter`.

 ## What ?